rochoa85/PepFun/README.md

   -p PEP_STR            Structure that will be used for the analysis -c PEP_CHAIN          Chain of the peptide in the structure -b PEP_CONFORMATION   Conformation of the peptide in the structure that will
-                        be used to plot hydrogen bonds -d DSSP_ROUTE         Route where the mkdssp program is located -t CONTACT_THRESHOLD  Threshold to count contacts between the peptide and the protein
+                        be used to plot hydrogen bonds.
+This can be infered from the PDB file.
+Options: linear, cyclic -d DSSP_ROUTE         Route where the mkdssp program is located.
+By default it is located in the auxiliar folder -t CONTACT_THRESHOLD  Threshold (in angstroms) to count contacts between the peptide and the protein
  ```

 The main required argument is the mode, which is *sequence* or *structure* depending on the analysis.
 If *sequence* mode is selected, an amino acid string should be provided.
 If *structure* mode is selected, various arguments should be provided.
-These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0*).
+These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0* (angstroms)).

+To test that PepFun is working, the following command can be run to calculate some sequence and structural data from an example peptide:

+`python test.py`

+The output files can be checked to confirm that PepFun is ready to go.

 ## User examples